 Articles and Publications

-- “Opening the door to de facto parenthood” By: Elizabeth J. McInturff, Esq.
+- “Civil unions: Not so easy to walk away from” By: Elizabeth J. McInturff, Esq.

-- “Kanye West, marital agreements and social media” By: Elizabeth J. McInturff, Esq.
+- “Specific issue evaluations, and when are they needed?”
+By: Elizabeth J. McInturff, Esq.